Community Engagement & Volunteerism | The Power of a Helping Hand

-United Way’s Volunteer Center is the largest community volunteer force in Southern Nevada.
-A one-stop-shop that connects individuals, families, groups and corporations to fun, meaningful and impactful volunteer opportunities in southern Nevada, we have amassed a near army of dedicated and passionate volunteers.
+United Way’s Community Engagement Team stewards the largest community volunteer force in Southern Nevada.
+A vital community resource that connects individuals, families, groups and corporations to fun, meaningful and impactful volunteer opportunities in southern Nevada, we have amassed a near army of dedicated and passionate volunteers.
 A deeply rewarding experience, whether you’re 18 or 80, a high school student or a retiree, volunteers make both immediate and lasting change, improving lives and building a stronger community fabric person by person.
-Our mission for the Volunteer Center is to inspire, equip and mobilize people to change lives through volunteer service.
+We inspire, equip and mobilize people to change lives through volunteerism and activation of groups, corporation and individuals.

-Via our volunteer website, we engage more than 14,000 individuals with more than 400 nonprofit and community based organizations in southern Nevada.
-Whether a volunteer is looking to read to children, prepare taxes for qualifying families, feed the hungry, or assemble hygiene kits for the homeless, UWSN can connect you to an organization in need of your help.
-Whether you are looking to volunteer for an hour, a day, a week or all year long, we can connect you to a project worthy of your time and effort.
+Via our volunteer website, we engage more than 14,000 individuals with year round opportunities to make a difference through time energy and passion.
+Whether a volunteer is looking to read to children, prepare taxes for qualifying families, assemble hygiene kits, or warm a family around the holidays, UWSN can connect you to an project in need of your help.
+Whether you are looking to volunteer for an hour, a day, a week or all year long, we promise that your time will be time well spent for all.
+We also will take care of all the details, so all you have to do is show up ready to help.
+Custom projects can also be designed.
+Please call 892-2322 for a proposal.

 Time and talent is critical to delivering solutions to the problems facing our community.